apache/arrow/docs/source/developers/reviewing.rst

 * Cross-linking increases the global value of documentation.
-Sphinx especially has great cross-linking capabilities (including topic references, glossary terms, API references), be sure to make use of them!
+Sphinx especially has great cross-linking capabilities (including topic references, glossary terms, API references), so be sure to make use of them!

 Testing
 -------